akd82/fa25-portfolio-akd82/_pages/cv.md

   *Tasked to Dissect a Pneumatic Impact Wrench*
   - Found & Used the Relevant Equations for Torque
   - Created a 4 Minute Video Linked in the Projects Tab

+- **Wrench Design**:
+  *Tasked to Design a Torque Wrench to Satisfy Conditions*
+  - Decided on a Material & Dimensions
+  - Did an ANSYS Analysis Testing Validity of Calculations and Design

 ---